Niassy/mini_gym/README.md

 # Using Q Learning algorithm with the gridworld environment

-You can check main.py for more details of the implemtation
+You can check main.py for more details of the implementation

 Below are the step.

 ## import your environment
+We import the gridworld environment.
+Check Environment/gridworld/gridworld_environment.py for more details.

     env = GD_Environment(screen)

 ## Choose your learning algorithm (Q Learning or DeepQNetwork )